getzola/zola/docs/content/documentation/getting-started/installation.md

 weight = 1
 +++

-Gutenberg provides pre-built binaries for MacOS, Linux and Windows on the [GitHub release page](https://github.com/Keats/gutenberg/releases).
+Gutenberg provides pre-built binaries for macOS, Linux and Windows on the [GitHub release page](https://github.com/Keats/gutenberg/releases).

-## Mac OS
+## macOS

 Gutenberg is available on [Brew](https://brew.sh):